slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - Names are important.
 The name must convey the intent.
 The purpose of the extension must be conveyed by the name
 	- An extension for services must contain the suffix ***services***
 	- An extension for facades must contain the suffix ***facades***
-	- An extension for data access objects must contain the suffic ***
+	- An extension for data access objects must contain the suffix ***daos*** if applicable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwOTM2NTU5LDE3NzU0NzU0MSwtODE4Nz
+eyJoaXN0b3J5IjpbLTE0MzczMjgyMDksMTc3NTQ3NTQxLC04MT
-QzNzY3XX0=
+g3NDM3NjddfQ==
 -->